How does a Hovercraft work ?

 Are Viper Hovercraft expensive ?

-Some may ask, if it is so simple, why is it expensive ?
-Well, for starters, not many hovercraft are made.
-Most, if not all Hovercraft are hand made, so production costs are higher than mass producers.
-In addition to this, the components required to build a good design, such as light weight engines and high end fibreglass composites, come at a considerable cost to the manufacturer.
-As far as Viper Hovercraft prices go, we try to build at a price equal to a boat the same size and power, using the best engines and materials available.
-Realistically, the retail price should be 30% higher than advertised, when compared to some other hovercraft makes available.
+Some may ask, if a hovercraft is so simple, why is it expensive compared to a Jet ski ?
+Well, for starters, not many hovercraft are made world wide per year.
+Most, if not all Hovercraft are hand made in small numbers, so production costs, parts and running costs are higher than mass producers.
+In addition to this, the components required to build a good design, such as light weight engines, precision drive system components and high end fibreglass composites, come at a considerable cost.

 A Division of NELL FABRICATION